 How Does Professional Spider Control Work?

 The foundation perimeter around your home is the most important area when it comes to preventing pest control problems.
 Your perimeter is where moisture-seeking pests tunnel around in the soil, where insects hide in your vegetation to avoid the midday sun, and where a wide range of pests including ants, rodents, and termites explore your foundation walls for a way inside.
-This area can be a hotspot for pest activity if you let it.
-However, we strongly recommend that you don’t.
+This area can become a hotspot for pest activity if you allow it.

 The foundation perimeter and the landscaping around your home is one of the trouble areas professional spider control focuses on.
 Appropriate treatments to your perimeter will create a barrier that can eliminate house spiders and other nuisance spiders, along with their food source.